 Deepak Chopra, Rudolph E. Tanzi, Super Brain

-Encourage your child to explore.
+Of course, encourage your child to explore.
 Whether rocks and insects on a neighborhood walk have captured your child’s interest, or a new topic (volcanoes? dinosaurs? geothermal energy?), curiosity is the greatest motivator for learning.

 A homeschool education opens up a world of exploration.
 You get more time with your child and a more flexible schedule – a schedule that allows for the pursuit of captivating ideas that can be worked into daily lessons.